 Once you master this recipe, the sky is the limit to biscuit heaven.
 I love a Savory Cheesy Buttermilk Biscuit as a conduit for ham, turkey, or fried chicken with pepper jelly!

 Wow, I’m salivating.
 For dessert why not bring a little cinnamon and sugar to the party?

-I hope you’ll get the few ingredients this recipe requires out today and give these biscuits a try!
+I hope you’ll get out the few ingredients this recipe requires today and give these biscuits a try!
 I’ll show you how to make all three recipes in the video in this post.
 I’ll have the other 2 recipes on the blog shortly!!

 You can find this recipe along with jellies, jams, fried venison, homemade sausage and more in my latest book, Stacy Lyn Harvest Cookbook.

 For more recipes like this, check out Weekend Potluck!!